15 Sound Healing Instruments for Therapy and Relaxation

 Even though it’s often neglected as an instrument, the human voice is our most versatile instrument.
 We’re so used to using it that we often forget how powerful it can be.

-Many of us know somebody that has a very soothing and calming voice.
+Many of us know somebody that has a soothing voice.
 When we hear such people talk, we feel secure and calm.
 That’s exactly a type of effect sound therapy (just on a very basic level) can have.
 Also, a lot of sound healing methods use a combination of voice and instruments in their therapy when they try to help their patients.

 2. Tuning Forks